-The following assessments are possible.
+The following assessments are possible:

-- Compliant (C) means that the condition required is met in full. - Partially compliant (PC) means that the condition required is not totally met but there is positive progress towards compliance and the deficiency does not seriously compromise the standard. - Non-compliant (NC) means that there is no observable progress towards complying with the required condition. - Not Applicable (NA) means that the criterion is not applicable because the organisation does not provide the service at all, or the organisation or department does not provide the service at the particular level the criterion is designed to measure.
+- Compliant (C) means that the criterion requirement is met in full. - Partially compliant (PC) means that the criterion requirement is not totally met but there is positive progress towards compliance and the deficiency does not seriously compromise the standard. - Non-compliant (NC) means that there is no observable evidence of compliance with the criterion requirement.

+• Not Applicable (NA) means that the criterion is not applicable because the organisation does not provide the service at all, or the organisation or department does not provide the service at the particular level the criterion is designed to measure.

-The level of compliance of standards is calculated by aggregating and averaging criterion scores, taking the severity of non- or partial compliance into consideration.
+The level of compliance of standards is calculated by aggregating and averaging criterion ratings, taking the severity of non- or partial compliance into consideration.